openturns/openturns/python/doc/developer_guide/developer_guide.rst

 .. note::

-    Please consider using the forum or chat first if you have any doubt whether you have bumped into a real bug or not.
+    Please consider using the forum first if you have any doubt whether you have bumped into an bug or not, and check the tracker for similar issues first.

 .. toctree::
     :maxdepth: 1